Blog

 4. Indian Certificate of Secondary Education (ICSE)

-ICSR opts for English as its primary instructional language, emphasizing practical learning approaches over memorisation-based techniques.
+ICSE board syllabus opts for English as its primary instructional language, emphasising practical learning approaches over memorisation-based techniques.
 It offers a diverse range of subjects and extracurricular opportunities to promote student excellence.

 5. The National Institute of Open Education (NIOS)